plasmapip/plasmapip.github.io/_posts/2025-03-29-7_Mini_lecture_GLSL.md

 ### 7) Video feedback - linear translation.

 Feedback delay is achieved by saving the previous rendered frame and mixing it with the current frame.
-Fortunately, this is easily accessible in The Force by a pre-defined function `texture(backbuffer, uv)`, where the `backbuffer` is mapped to a U,V coordinate system.
-In Shadertoy and Max/MSP, however, one often has to get the previous frame using a second buffer shader.
+Fortunately, the previous frame is easily accessible in The Force by a pre-defined function `texture2D(backbuffer, uv)`, where the `backbuffer` is mapped to a U,V coordinate system.
+In Shadertoy and Max/MSP, however, one often has to get the previous frame using a second 'buffer' shader.
 See the [Shadertoy implementation code](https://www.shadertoy.com/view/3XsSW8){:target="_blank"} for an example.

 To start simple, the coordinate system of the previous frame is diagonally offset by creating a new transformed U,V.

-For clarity, I've only applied the feedback on the right side of the shader, `uv.x >= 0.5`, using an if statement.\
+For clarity, I've only applied the feedback on the right side of the shader, where `uv.x >= 0.5`, using an if statement.\
 **This split view is a helpful trick for understanding and debugging any visual code.**

 ```c++